 About the Farm

 Great Road Farm makes its home on 112 acres of beautiful, preserved farm land in Skillman, NJ 4 miles from downtown Princeton.
 About half of these acres remain wild and wooded while the other half are split into fields.
-Equine breeding and training operations take place there, and 2012 marks our first season with 3.5 acres in vegetable crop production.We now have over 6 acres in production.We want to bring familiar favorites to your plate, while expanding your palate.
+Equine breeding and training operations take place there, and 2012 marked our first season with 3.5 acres in vegetable crop production.
+We now have over 6 acres in production.We want to bring familiar favorites to your plate, while expanding your palate.
 120 varieties of vegetables will come from these fields this year: from arugula to zucchini, micro-greens to salad mix.
-Our growing methods focus on flavor and sustainability, using bio-intensive techniques on permanent raised beds and building the soil through cover cropping and crop rotation for the rest of our fields.
+Our growing methods focus on flavor and sustainability, from using bio-intensive techniques on our 1 acre of permanent raised beds while building the soil through cover cropping and crop rotation for the rest of our fields.
 We follow the guidelines and philosophy found in the article “Beyond Organic” by Elliot Coleman.
 With diversification as a priority, we’re also raising chickens for eggs.
 In upcoming years, we plan on expanding our operation to include fruit, paw paw trees, and perennial crops.
 In 2014 we raised three Tamworth hogs and will expand our livestock operation in 2015.
 And as stewards of our farmland, we are also stewards of your health providing nutritious, wholesome food under the guidance of a thoughtful and deliberate food safety program.

 Agricola offers a refreshing twist on rustic American dining.Every dish is bursting with flavor sourced locally or grown on our nearby farm.
 Our welcoming service and attention to unexpected details provide a comfortable escape from the daily routine, so even our first-time guests feel like beloved regulars.
 Whether you share a special evening with friends in our wine cellar, delight with colleagues and loved-ones in our dining room, or enjoy a regional craft beer at our festive bar, you will not experience a more lively, unforgettable Princeton gathering place.
 Call 609-921-2798 to make your reservation.